inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-4-risks-associated-to-the-use-of-AI-systems.en.md

 1. **Unacceptable risk**: All AI systems considered a clear threat to the safety, livelihoods and rights of people will be banned, from social scoring by governments to toys using voice assistance that encourages dangerous behaviour.

 2. **High risk**: AI systems identified as high-risk include AI technology used in:
-    - critical infrastructures (e.g. transport), that could put the life and health of citizens at risk;
+    - Critical infrastructures (e.g. transport), that could put the life and health of citizens at risk;
-    - **educational or vocational training, that may determine the access to education and professional course of someone's life (e.g. scoring of exams)**;
+    - **Educational or vocational training, that may determine the access to education and professional course of someone's life (e.g. scoring of exams)**;
-    - safety components of products (e.g. AI application in robot-assisted surgery);
+    - Safety components of products (e.g. AI application in robot-assisted surgery);
-    - employment, management of workers and access to self-employment (e.g. CV-sorting software for recruitment procedures);
+    - Employment, management of workers and access to self-employment (e.g. CV-sorting software for recruitment procedures);
-    - essential private and public services (e.g. credit scoring denying citizens opportunity to obtain a loan);
+    - Essential private and public services (e.g. credit scoring denying citizens opportunity to obtain a loan);
-    - law enforcement that may interfere with people's fundamental rights (e.g. evaluation of the reliability of evidence);
+    - Law enforcement that may interfere with people's fundamental rights (e.g. evaluation of the reliability of evidence);
-    - migration, asylum and border control management (e.g. verification of authenticity of travel documents);
+    - Migration, asylum and border control management (e.g. verification of authenticity of travel documents);
-    - administration of justice and democratic processes (e.g. applying the law to a concrete set of facts).
+    - Administration of justice and democratic processes (e.g. applying the law to a concrete set of facts).

 3. **Limited risk**: Limited risk refers to AI systems with specific transparency obligations.
 When using AI systems such as chatbots, users should be aware that they are interacting with a machine so they can take an informed decision to continue or step back.